On This Day October 22

 1966 – Motown darlings, The Supremes, become the first all-female group to top the U.S. album chart, as “The Supremes A’ Go-Go” begins two weeks at No. 1.
 The album contains the chart-topping single “You Can’t Hurry Love” and No. 9 hit “Love Is Like an Itch in My Heart.”

 1969 – In a BBC interview, Paul McCartney publicly denies rumors that he was dead.
 The most recent of many clues of this “death hoax” was the fact that he was the only barefoot Beatle on the cover of the newly released “Abbey Road” album.

-1962 – President John F. Kennedy informs the nation that the Soviet Union is stockpiling offensive missiles just 90 miles off the coast of Florida, in Cuba.
+1962 – In a nationally broadcast address, President John F. Kennedy informs Americans that the Soviet Union is stockpiling offensive missiles just 90 miles off the coast of Florida, in Cuba.
 The U.S. imposes a naval blockade, and so begins the Cuban Missile Crisis.

 1952 – Actor Jeff Goldblum (“The Big Chill,” “The Fly,” “Jurassic Park,” “The Lost World: Jurassic Park,” “Independence Day,” “The Life Aquatic with Steve Zissou,” “Le Week-End,” “The Grand Budapest Hotel,” “Independence Day: Resurgence”)

 Wheelmen: Lance Armstrong, the Tour de France, and the Greatest Sports Conspiracy Ever

 Reed Albergotti and Vanessa O’Connell